Our Mission

 Betty Lamp

-Over the course of the next two years, more than 13,000 men from the United States, as well as other countries of the world, lived here before being reassigned to study engineering, foreign languages, personnel psychology, dentistry, and medicine in the U.S. Army's Specialized Training Program (ASTP).
+Over the course of two years, more than 13,000 men from the United States, as well as other countries of the world, lived in the Food and Nutrition Building before being reassigned to study engineering, foreign languages, personnel psychology, dentistry, and medicine in the U.S. Army's Specialized Training Program (ASTP).

 old building